jasonamyers/jasonamyers.github.com/_posts/2014-03-03-conference-money.md

 our actually ledger, I rounded things off and I'm not disclosing direct amounts to or from individuals.

-Before we go there let's talk about a very important part of the finances of a conference.
+Before we go there, let's talk about a very important part of the finances of a conference.
 If you don't have an LLC, S-Corp, 501(c)3 etc, you will be personally liable for any issues at your event!
 Reread that sentence again.
 Gonna put in it forth in a different context.
 If you fail to have the money you need, you're the one people will come to for the funds or refunds if the event isn't satisfactory.
 Also, if you have a company behind the event, make sure to have an official rep sign any and all binding paper work to protect individuals for any extra risk.
+Get Insurance, and if you feel uncomfortable with anything
+    just don't do it.

 Expenses
 -------------